Skatteetaten/aurora/docs/documentation/openshift/index.md

 Coding an application targeted at the Aurora OpenShift Platform follows closely the principles of the [Twelve-Factor App](https://12factor.net/) from Heroku.
 Additionally the following requirements must be met;

-- The application must run on the JVM and, currently, must be written exclusively in Java.
+- The application must run on the JVM and, currently, must be written exclusively in Java and/or Kotlin.
 Node is supported when developing [Backends for Frontends](http://samnewman.io/patterns/architectural/bff/), but then only with very limited functionality.
 - The application must currently be built using Apache Maven.